What to see on Isla Saona

 ,regionOfInterest=(2969.5,1982.5))

-Cala Mondragó is located in the Parc Natural de Mondragó, in the municipality of Santanyí, Mallorca (Balearic Islands, Spain).
+Cala Mondragó is located in the Parc Natural de Mondragó, in the municipality of Santanyí, in Mallorca (Balearic Islands, Spain).

 From Palma, take the Ma-19 towards Santanyí and follow the brown signs indicating "Parc Natural de Mondragó".
 It will take you about 55 minutes.